“We've actually had to turn away business.”

 "Actually" is a word that you use when you're saying something that you think will be surprising or new information to the listeners.
 For example:

 You can use "actually" in several places in a sentence.
-One place is before a verb, as in the example at top.
+One place is before a verb:

 To "turn away" business or customers means to say "no" and not serve them or sell them things.
 A company might "turn away business" because they already have enough customers, because it's time for a store to close, or because they have some disagreement with certain customers.